-2. Will I be able to get my child excused from the mask-wearing requirement?
+6. Will I be able to have my child excused from the mask-wearing requirement?

-Answer: Due to our strong commitment to ensure we are doing absolutely everything possible to safeguard the health and lives of our staff members, APA's goal is to have 100% compliance on mask wearing in our schools.
-We feel this is entirely achievable and is important to keep our staff safe.
+Answer: If a parent has a medical directive that meets the guidelines for medical directives under the governor's emergency orders, APA will honor the directive.
+Due to our strong commitment to ensure we are doing absolutely everything possible to safeguard the health and lives of our staff members, APA's goal is to have 100% compliance on mask wearing in our schools.
+We feel this is entirely achievable and is an important aspect of keeping our staff safe.
 Parents who do not wish for their child to wear a mask to school, or who feel their child has an extenuating circumstance that would limit their ability to wear a mask, are encouraged to choose the Off-Campus Program so that our staff can be protected to the maximum extent possible.

 We recognize there is significant diversity of opinions among our parents with regard to the effectiveness or advisability of mask wearing.
 We have spent many hours researching, discussing, and debating the issue of masks.
-Now that the Governor has mandated masks in schools, we feel it important to state that we intend to fully comply with his directive, regardless of the strong personal feelings of our parents and staff members who are opposed to mandated mask wearing.
+Now that the Governor has mandated masks in schools, we feel it important to state that we intend to fully comply with his directive.